johanhedin/nanoca/doc/SMARTCARD.md

 remember them.
 Do the same for the User, one PIN and one PUK.

 > [!NOTE]
-> If you loose the Security Officer PIN, you will not be able to wipe
+> If you lose the Security Officer PIN, you will not be able to wipe
-> the card and start over or provision new PINs, basically bricking the the card.
+> the card and start over or provision new PINs, basically bricking the card.

 Insert the card into the card reader and make sure that this card is the only PKCS11/PIV card/token connected to your computer.
 Then run the following: